syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 ### Adding control manually in XAML

-In order to add control manually in XAML, do the below steps:
+To add control manually in XAML, do the following steps:

-1. Add the below required assembly reference to the project, Syncfusion.SfDiagram.WPF .
+1. Add the following required assembly reference to the project, Syncfusion.SfDiagram.WPF .
 2. Import Syncfusion WPF schema  http://schemas.syncfusion.com/wpf or SfDiagram control namespace  Syncfusion.UI.Xaml.Diagram in XAML page.
 3. Declare SfDiagram control in XAML page.

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your WPF application to use our components.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your WPF application to use Syncfusion components.

 {% tabs %}
 {% highlight xaml %}